aspose-cells/Aspose.Cells-Doc-md/english/cpp/developer-guide/charts/how-to-create-dynamic-chart/dropdownlist/_index.md

 ```

 ## **Notes**
 In the generated file, the chart will dynamically count the data for the selected month.
-This is done using the "OFFSET" formula in the sample code:
+This is done using the **OFFSET** formula in the sample code:

 ```cpp
 "=OFFSET(Sheet1!$A$3,0,MATCH($A$10, $B$2:$M$2, 0),3,1)"
 ```

-You can try changing the dropdown list value in cell "Sheet1!$A$10", and you will see the dynamic change of the chart.
-Now we have created a dynamic chart with dropdownlist using Aspose.Cells successfully.
+You can try changing the drop‑down list value in cell **Sheet1!$A$10**, and you will see the chart update dynamically.
+Now we have created a dynamic chart with a drop‑down list using Aspose.Cells successfully.

 {{< app/cells/assistant language="cpp" >}}